S-2195

 Rhode Island S 2195 — An Act Relating to Commercial Law — General Regulatory Provisions — Artificial Intelligence Companion Models

 Imposes safety and disclosure obligations on operators of AI companion systems in Rhode Island.
-Operators may not provide an AI companion to users unless the system contains a protocol for addressing suicidal ideation, self-harm, threats of physical harm to others, and threats of financial harm to others — including crisis service referrals.
-Operators must also provide a mandatory notification at the start of every interaction and every three hours thereafter stating the AI companion is a computer program incapable of human emotion.
-Enforcement is dual: the Attorney General may investigate and seek injunctions, and individuals who suffer physical injury through self-harm or physical or financial harm by another due to a violation may bring a private civil action for damages and equitable relief.
+Operators may not operate or provide an AI companion unless it contains protocols for addressing suicidal ideation, self-harm, potential physical harm to others, and potential financial harm to others expressed by a user, including crisis service referral notifications.
+Operators must provide an unconditional AI identity notification at the beginning of every interaction and at least every three hours during continuing interactions, using prescribed language in bold, capitalized, 16-point type or verbally.
+Enforcement is dual-track: the Attorney General may investigate and seek injunctions, and a private right of action is available to persons physically injured through self-harm or physically or financially harmed by another due to a violation.

 Summary

 Imposes safety and disclosure obligations on operators of AI companion systems in Rhode Island.
-Operators may not provide an AI companion to users unless the system contains a protocol for addressing suicidal ideation, self-harm, threats of physical harm to others, and threats of financial harm to others — including crisis service referrals.
-Operators must also provide a mandatory notification at the start of every interaction and every three hours thereafter stating the AI companion is a computer program incapable of human emotion.
-Enforcement is dual: the Attorney General may investigate and seek injunctions, and individuals who suffer physical injury through self-harm or physical or financial harm by another due to a violation may bring a private civil action for damages and equitable relief.
+Operators may not operate or provide an AI companion unless it contains protocols for addressing suicidal ideation, self-harm, potential physical harm to others, and potential financial harm to others expressed by a user, including crisis service referral notifications.
+Operators must provide an unconditional AI identity notification at the beginning of every interaction and at least every three hours during continuing interactions, using prescribed language in bold, capitalized, 16-point type or verbally.
+Enforcement is dual-track: the Attorney General may investigate and seek injunctions, and a private right of action is available to persons physically injured through self-harm or physically or financially harmed by another due to a violation.

 Enforcement & Penalties